Kelly Bechard

-Kelly Paige Bechard (born January 22, 1978) is a women's ice hockey player.
+Kelly Paige Bechard (born January 22, 1978) is a Canadian ice hockey coach and former player.
+She played for the Calgary Oval X-Treme, Brampton Thunder, and Mississauga Aeros.
+She won a gold medal with Canada at the 2002 Winter Olympics in Salt Lake City.

+Born in Sedley, Saskatchewan, Bechard was a provincial doubles badminton champion in High School.
+She played university hockey for the University of Calgary.
+In club hockey, she was a four-time Abby Hoffman Cup national champion, three times with Calgary and once with Brampton.

+Playing career

+College hockey

+In 1998, she was named to the CIAU’s First All-Star team and was presented the Award of Merit.
+After the Olympics, Bechard returned to the University of Calgary, where she played for the university’s hockey team, and pursued a degree in management.

+Club career

+Bechard played in the National Women's Hockey League and the Western Women's Hockey League.
+She scored a goal in the 2003 Women's National Hockey Championship to help Team Alberta win the Abby Hoffman Cup.

+International play

 Bechard competed for Canada at the World Championships in 2000 and 2001.
-In 2002, she competed for Canada at the Winter Olympics in Salt Lake City.
-Born in Sedley, Saskatchewan, Bechard was also a provincial doubles badminton champion in High School.

-In the gold medal game, Bechard was called for a tripping penalty late in the third period, and this led to Karyn Bye of the United States scoring a goal.
+In the 2002 gold medal game, Bechard was called for a tripping penalty late in the third period, and this led to Karyn Bye of the United States scoring a goal.
 The goal made the score 3-2 in Canada’s favour, as Bechard was part of the first Canadian Women's Hockey Gold Medal hockey team in Olympic history.